efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-22-superb-tea-roaming-event.md

 **Strategy**
 - Summon {Gate Guardian}
+- If {Meltiel, Sage of the Sky} is face-up on the field **don't** activate any cards until you destroy it
 - Use your draw cards to finish the Duel quicker
-- Only attack if {Meltiel, Sage of the Sky} is face-up
-- Don't activate anything that can be countered - [check out her Decklist](#40)

 **Last Turn**
 - Activate {Spiritualism} returning her Field Spell ({The Sanctuary in the Sky}) to her hand